BenhadineKaoutar/Reco-Mobile-App-with-HMS-ML-Kit/README.md

 # Reco-Mobile-App-with-HMS-ML-Kit
-Reco is a free and offline mobile app that decode the meaning of cosmetic product's ingredients list with two clicks.
-It is powered by HMS ML Kit
+Do you read the ingredients list for the products you use?
+If yes, congrats you're a reasonable consumer, but even if you did, it's still frustrating and takes your time and effort deciphering their meaning.
+Reco is a free and offline mobile app that can help you decode the meaning of those ingredients with two clicks.
+It is powered by HMS ML Kit and can detect over 29,000 cosmetic ingredients.